Menu

 Attrition: Engineers in Bengaluru hold multiple active conversations with recruiters during any given quarter.
 Institutional memory is therefore harder to preserve here than in any other Indian city.
 With replacement hiring making up nearly 40% of total GCC recruitment nationally, the compounding cost of churn is substantial and systematically understated in annual operating plans.

-Wage Inflation: Episodic but sharp; during 2021-22, compensation in certain engineering stacks moved 40-60% within 18 months.
+Wage Inflation: Episodic but sharp.
+During 2021-22, compensation in certain engineering stacks moved 40-60% within 18 months.
+Infrastructure is a genuine operational factor; ORR commutes consume 2+ hours round trip daily for many employees.

-Concentration Risk: Several large organisations have placed 60-70% of their global innovation capacity in Bengaluru; Karnataka’s target of 1,000 GCCs by 2029 will tighten the talent loop further.
+Concentration Risk: several large organisations have placed 60-70% of their global innovation capacity in Bengaluru; Karnataka's target of 1,000 GCCs by 2029 will tighten the talent loop further.

 THE HONEST FORECAST: 2026-2029

-Bengaluru will consolidate its position as India’s deepest AI and platform engineering city over the next three years.
+Bengaluru will consolidate its position as India's deepest AI and platform engineering city over the next three years.
 Hyperscaler presence is growing, not contracting, and that shapes what senior talent views as a credible career environment.
 SaaS will continue maturing; developer tooling and infrastructure engineering will deepen further.
-What will not improve overnight: physical infrastructure.
-Civic systems in Bengaluru are not keeping pace with its economic velocity.
-Short term, the ORR corridor will remain congested (especially: with the proposed ORR upgrade project).
-North Bengaluru’s trajectory is promising but will require 4-6 years to absorb the talent density that ORR currently holds.

 THE SECOND HQ SIGNAL

-What the ledger observes across Bengaluru’s GCC portfolio is a growing bifurcation.
-One group of organisations is using the city’s full capacity: running high-ownership product and AI mandates, giving leadership teams real decision authority, and building environments that can hold ambitious engineers through multiple growth cycles.
 A second group arrived because the city seemed like the obvious default, built teams that look substantial on org charts, and is now managing above-average attrition without clear answers to why it persists.
-Historically. the city has rewarded organisations that have a specific answer to the question of what Bengaluru is for within their global footprint.
+The city has consistently rewarded organisations that have a specific answer to the question of what Bengaluru is for within their global footprint.

 Sources: JLL India Office Market Report (January 2025) | CBRE India Office Figures Q4 2024 | Knight Frank India GCC Leasing Report (February 2025) | NASSCOM-Zinnov India GCC Landscape Report FY2024 | NASSCOM GCC Annual Report 2024 | NASSCOM GCC 4.0 Report | Zinnov Salary, Attrition & Hiring Trends 2023-24 and 2026 | HR Katha GCC Talent Report (November 2024) | Taggd IT Hiring Trends 2026 | StrateGCC internal city comparison data | Karnataka IT Dept / Priyank Kharge public statements (2025) | @NasscomR, @IndianTechGuide, @PriyankKharge, @IndexKarnataka, @Analyticsindiam, @AdeParimal, @Bangalorereal1 (X.com)